Massachusetts Arrest Records and Warrant Search

 Details on how to active your account will be sent to the email address offered by you.
 With your registration completed, you can use your log-in data to access the website.
 You should see the “add request” tab at this point; click on it to choose the purpose of your inquiry and furnish details about the subject.
 The next step is to provide payment as instructed.
 The CORI report can be viewed online or you can download it to your computer.
 For assistance, call on 617-660-4640.

-Mail inquiries: It is also possible to get in touch with the Department of Criminal Justice Information Services (DCJIS) to get a copy of your personal CORI report through mail.
-The request form can be downloaded at https://www.mass.gov/files/documents/2016/09/xa/adult-personal-criminal-record-request-form.pdf or you can call the agency on 617-660-4640 and request them to send the form to your home address.
+Mail inquiries: You can also contact the Department of Criminal Justice Information Services (DCJIS) to get a copy of your personal CORI report by mail.
+The request form can be downloaded at this PDF file or you can call the agency at 617-660-4640 and request that they send the form to your home address.

 The form will have to be filled and it must be signed in front of a public notary.
 A check of $25 issued in favor of the state of Massachusetts will have to be included with the form along with a business size, self addressed envelope.
 All of this will have to be sent to Department of Criminal Justice Information Services, 200 Arlington Street, Suite 2200, Chelsea, MA 02150.
 It will typically take about 2 weeks to receive a response to mailed in requests.